 Mumps is a contagious disease caused by a virus.
 It spreads easily through coughing and sneezing.
 There is no treatment for mumps, and it can cause long-term health problems.
 The best way to protect against mumps is to get the measles-mumps-rubella shot (called the MMR shot).
 Doctors recommend that everyone get the MMR shot.

-As of Wednesday, April 19, there are 37 cases of mumps in the cluster on the LSU campus in Baton Rouge, two at Loyola University, and one additional case in each of the following regions: Baton Rouge, Lafayette and Lake Charles.
-There are a total of 42 total cases in the State.
+As of Wednesday, May 24, there are 50 cases of mumps in the cluster on the LSU campus in Baton Rouge, two at Loyola University, and one additional case in each of the following regions: Baton Rouge, Florida Parishes, Monroe and Lafayette.
+There is a total of 56 cases in the State.

 - Clinical Advisory on Mumps in Louisiana and Mumps Prevention Posters for use at home, school or work

 - CDC Mumps Prevention Resources

 This information is intended for educational purposes only and is not intended to replace consultation with a health care professional.